4kelly/material-mkdocs-blog/docs/index.md

 ---

-!!! tip "Like the look?"
+!!! note "Like the look?"

     - Credit for the inspiration and styling should be attributed to `@squidfunk` [:fontawesome-brands-twitter: Twitter](https://twitter.com/squidfunk).
     - For updates or feature requests, follow `@4kelly_` [:fontawesome-brands-twitter: Twitter](https://twitter.com/4kelly_).